-Never attempt to trim a tree branch that is close to, or is touching a power line.
+Never attempt to trim a tree branch that is close to or is touching a power line.

 In the event we are not able to access the branches safely with our equipment or if the tree is severely overgrown, we will temporarily remove service to your residence or property, while you hire a contractor who can do the work safely.
 We will re-install your service once the work is completed.
 This is referred to as a "Service Drop."

-Remember that according to The Dutch Elm Disease Regulations, 2005 trimming Elm trees is not allowed from April 1 to August 31.
+Remember that according to the 2005 Dutch Elm Disease Regulations, trimming elm trees is not allowed from April 1 to August 31.